 I am up to my belly in a northern lake, cold.
 I am afraid now.

 —from Rattle #32, Winter 2009

 Kerrin McCadden: “I really like water, and birds—especially the Winooski River and swallows.
 I like to be the one who starts applause.
 I have recently learned to love olives.
 I love dailiness, hydrangea, old words and incongruous things, including a poodle.
 I write poems because they let me have everything I want, and words are better than yarn.
 Syntax, diction: knit, purl.
 And because a poem is an impossible thing, unlike a sweater.
-My evil twin is likely in one of my classes, and so I teach.” (website)
+My evil twin is likely in one of my classes, and so I teach.” (web)